Last updated on

 src/main/scala/patmat/UnaryNatOps.scala

-3. Multiplication between UnaryNats; for this, we have already provided you with a erroneous implementation: help us fix it… or write your own from scratch!
+3. Multiplication between UnaryNats; for this, we have already provided you with an erroneous implementation: help us fix it… or write your own from scratch!

 def multiply(n: UnaryNat, m: UnaryNat): UnaryNat =